dbee01/keiste-solar-report/readme.txt

 * **Mobile Responsive** - Fully optimized for all devices
 * **Admin Settings Panel** - Easy configuration of API keys and default values

-= Premium Features =
+= Premium Features (Upgrade $49.99 / month) =

-Upgrade to the premium version for:
-* **PDF Report Generation** - Professional downloadable reports for clients
 * **Lead Generation Form** - Collect contact details before showing results
 * **GA4 Analytics Tracking** - Track form submissions as conversion events in Google Analytics 4
 * **Social Media Share Buttons** - Enable social sharing to increase reach
-* **Choose Your Country** - Choose your individual country or area boundary with your own grant settings
+* **Choose Your Country or Area** - Choose your individual country or area boundary with your own grant settings
 * **Remove Branding** - White-label the plugin for your business
 * **Remove Links** - Hide all Keiste.com attribution links
+* **Email Support** - Support over email

+= Enterprise Features =

+* **PDF Report Generation** - Bespoke 10-12 page personalized, downloadable reports for clients
+* **Multiple Branch Support** - Do you have multiple branches?
+We will support you to cover different branches
+* **Choose Multiple Boundaries** - Choose multiple boundaries to cover different areas of the map.
+* **Lead Verification** - Verify each telephone number and email address to stop fake contact details
+* **Personal Support** - Personal support requests

+Special deals for multiple websites.
+Contact us at keiste.com

 = Use Cases =